 Yes, these take more work to fill out.
 I would not use a single-point rubric for every task.
 But for large projects, this is a great option.
 It gives the teacher the opportunity to give personalized feedback for each student.
 Once again, download an example below!

 Rubrics are great tools to help communicate the expectations and assess students.
 If you choose the right rubric for the task, you will find it will help both you and your students be successful.
+For a comprehensive look at assessment in the art room, be sure to take a peek at the AOE course Assessment in Art Education.
+You’ll leave class with a comprehensive toolkit of lesson plans and organization strategies.

 What type of rubric do you use in your classes?